Teen Pregnancy and STIs Have Long-Term Consequences

 Recent research underscores the connection between adolescent reproductive health outcomes and educational outcomes.
 Nationally, while almost 90% of girls who do not give birth as teenagers earn a high school diploma by age 22, only slightly more than 50% of all girls who do give birth as teenagers achieve this milestone.9

-Many school-based health centers (SBHCs) provide confidential, developmentally appropriate reproductive health services for adolescents.
-These services may include reproductive health education, contraception, pregnancy and STI testing, counseling, and referrals to outside services.
-Research has shown that SBHCs effectively address reproductive health needs.
+Many school-based health centers (SBHCs) provide confidential, developmentally appropriate reproductive and sexual health services for adolescents.
+These services may include sexual health education, contraception, pregnancy and STI testing, counseling, and referrals to outside services.
+Research has shown that SBHCs effectively address reproductive and sexual health needs.

 - SBHCs provide STI screening/treatment to adolescents who often have no other source of care.10,11

 - SBHCs effectively deliver HPV vaccinations to adolescents, including those who are uninsured.12

 - Adolescent girls with SBHC access are more likely to get reproductive preventive care, use hormonal contraception, and to have been screened for an STI, than similar girls without an SBHC.13

 - SBHCs can reduce the unplanned pregnancy rate among adolescents.14,15

 Resources for Practice

 For tools to help you start and run school reproductive and sexual health programs, see Reproductive and Sexual Health Resources.